Metrojet Flight 9268: Disruption to air traffic

-On the morning of 5 November Air France-KLM announced that it would not allow hold baggage on its flight out from Cairo that day; over half of the booked passengers refused to fly.
+On the morning of 5 November, Air France-KLM announced that it would not allow checked baggage on its flight from Cairo that day, and more than half of the booked passengers refused to fly.
 There were an estimated 20,000 British citizens in Sharm El Sheikh on 5 November, almost half of whom were on holiday and stranded by the cancellation of flights.
 Flights to the UK were allowed again from 6 November, to enable people to travel home, but with restrictions and increased security measures.
-Passengers were permitted to travel home with only hand luggage, with hold luggage to be returned following a more stringent screening process.
+Passengers were permitted to travel home with only hand luggage, with checked baggage to be returned following a more stringent screening process.
 British officials at the airport provided extra security and approved aircraft as safe to travel.

-Russian President Vladimir Putin announced on 6 November that all Russian flights to and from Egypt were cancelled.
-Most British airlines serving the resort sent repatriation flights out to the resort to bring stranded British tourists back to the United Kingdom.
-On the afternoon of 6 November, Egyptian authorities placed restrictions on the number of flights due to overcrowding in the terminals; as a result, only eight of the planned 29 repatriation flights were able to leave on the day with various flights forced to divert or return to the UK whilst in the air.
+Russian president Vladimir Putin announced on 6 November that all Russian flights to and from Egypt were cancelled.
+Most British airlines serving the resort sent repatriation flights to return stranded British tourists back to the United Kingdom.
+On the afternoon of 6 November, Egyptian authorities placed restrictions on the number of flights because of overcrowding in the terminals.
+As a result, only eight of the planned 29 repatriation flights were able to leave that day, with various flights forced to divert or return to the UK whilst in the air.

 By 8 November about 11,000 Russian tourists and about 5,300 British tourists had been flown back from the resort.

 On 9 November, British airlines announced that all flights to the resort had been cancelled until at least 25 November.
-The British government and head of Emirates Airlines stated that airport security throughout the Middle East could be significantly overhauled as a result of the bombing.
+The British government and head of the airline Emirates stated that airport security throughout the Middle East could be significantly overhauled as a result of the bombing.
 By 15 November, 16,000 British tourists had been flown back from the resort since the suspension of flights.

 Aftermath

 On November 6, Russia banned flights to Egypt.
-President Putin said that the main condition for the resumption of flights is to ensure safety.
+President Putin said that the main condition for the resumption of flights was to ensure safety.

 In March 2016, Metrojet filed for bankruptcy as a result of the bombing of Flight 9268 and the security situation in Egypt, both of which resulted in a fall in passenger numbers.

 In April 2018, Aeroflot and EgyptAir resumed flights between Moscow and Cairo, and flights between Russia and other Egyptian destinations restarted in August 2021.

 Airports around the world tightened the security vetting for staff.
-About 70 employees lost their clearance to work in secure zones of Paris's Orly and Charles de Gaulle airports due to suspected extremist links.
+About 70 employees lost their clearance to work in secure zones of Paris's Orly and Charles de Gaulle airports because of suspected extremist links.